 With tree lined streets, churchyards, and parks, the neighborhoods come alive in a range of fall colors.
 Taking an afternoon walk or drive along the streets in mid- to late-October is sure to reveal numerous trees that stop passersby in their tracks.

-One of the prettiest places to go in Philadelphia is Morris Arboretum.
+One of the most scenic places to go in Philadelphia is Morris Arboretum & Garden.
 Whether you’re visiting in the spring for cherry blossoms or for stunning leaves in the fall, it’s a beautiful location to walk around.

 From the moment you reach the driveway of the arboretum, the yellow and orange leaves welcome you.
 There are more bright trees near the parking lot, and the colors continue to impress as you walk around.
 In particular, the Japanese maples around the property and the trees near the pond should not be missed.